ReactVision/viro/docs/web/INTERNALS.md

 - **`web-harness/` is excluded from `viro/tsconfig.json`** — the IDE may flag `webRendererOptions` on the AR navigator there (it resolves to the native `.tsx`); Vite resolves `.web.tsx` at runtime, so it's cosmetic.
+- **Every component needs a `.web.tsx`, even ones that are pure no-ops on web.**
+  `dist/index.js` is one CommonJS barrel that `require()`s every component eagerly at import time.
+A native-only component with no `.web.tsx` sibling falls through to the plain `.tsx`, whose `requireNativeComponent()` call at module scope throws immediately on web — and since the whole barrel loads in one pass, that one missing stub crashes *any* web usage of the package, not just usage of that component.
+When adding a component that has no web implementation (e.g. `ViroARImageMarker`, `ViroObjectDetector`, `ViroVirtualJoystick`), add a minimal `.web.tsx` that renders `null` (plus a dev-only `console.warn`) rather than omitting the file.